#beCREATIVE Contest- Show us YOUR creativity and win prizes!

 - To conduct this Contest, the beIN SPORTS needs to collect personal information about Eligible Entrants.
 If Eligible Entrants do not provide the information requested, beIN SPORTS may not be able to provide Eligible Entrants with Entry.

-- The collection of personal information related to entries collected for the Contest is subject to and will be governed by beIN SPORTS’ privacy policy, which can be accessed at: http://www.beinsports.com/id/privacy-policy/ and/or other third party platforms such as Instagram.
+- The collection of personal information related to entries collected for the Contest is subject to and will be governed by beIN SPORTS’ privacy policy, which can be accessed at: http://www.beinsports.com/hk/privacy-policy/ and/or other third party platforms such as Facebook

 - Eligible Entrant’s agree, that subject to the Data Protection Regulation (if applicable), personal information collected will be used for marketing, promotion, research, statistics and Contest purposes – specifically, and without limitation, beIN SPORTS and/or its agents may do the following: